 Bringing together artists from Hawaiʻi, the Pacific and the Americas, the Honolulu Biennial showcases contemporary arts every two years in multiple locations across Honolulu.

-Kilohana Plantation is a historic landmark and premier visitor attraction offering visitors and locals [...]
+Kilohana Plantation is a historic landmark and premier visitor attraction offering visitors and locals a [...]

-Visit Hawaii's ONLY remaining Rice Mill (on the National Register of Historic Places), where the past [...]
+Visit Hawaii's ONLY remaining Rice Mill (listed on the National Register of Historic Places), where the [...]

 ALOHA!
 And welcome aboard any one, or all three, of our Conductor Narrated Authentic Train Tours of [...]